Estimated reading time: 9 minutes

-Sarah Hersping is a yogi and surfer currently studying at Udayana University, fall semester 2019.
-She is residing in Canggu and enjoys the vibrant culture there with yoga, surf and hipster-y bars and cafés.
+Sarah Hersping is a yogi and surfer currently studying at Udayana University in, the fall semester of 2019.
+She lives in Canggu and loves the lively culture there, which includes yoga, surfing, hipster bars, and cafés.
 This is an interview about Sarah’s experiences so far.

 “I love surfing and the island life in general”, says Sarah about Bali.
 Photo by Emil CC BY

 Hello there, who is Sarah Hersping?

 I’m Sarah from Germany.
 I’m studying in Cologne, doing media science and design there, kind of marketing too.
 At home I’m trying to do a lot of yoga, it’s not working out so well so that’s why I’m here.
 I love going climbing in Cologne.
 I’m not really a winter person so whenever I can I escape and go travel somewhere, which is easy with our study system.
 I’m gone most of the time.
 I love surfing and the island life in general, which made me choose Bali.

 First I wanted to study in Australia actually, in Sydney.
 But then I figured out that it’s super expensive to go there and I didn’t really know if I would like it in the end, and I also didn’t want to live in a big city like Shanghai, Kuala Lumpur or Seoul.
 So I figured it wouldn’t be Australia but I still want to be on the other side of the world, preferably on an island and definitely on the coast.
 A friend of mine said he was with Asia Exchange two years ago so that’s how I came to be with AE.
 I was also on a surf camp last summer so I knew I wanted to surf, and some of the people lived in Bali and then I googled it and was like “yup, it’s gonna be Bali, I’m gonna go!”, and so the decision was made.
 There was no other choice, just go haha!